Bipolar Disorder

 Stress Management Techniques

-Learning and practicing stress management techniques are crucial for individuals with bipolar disorder.
+Learning and practising stress management techniques are crucial for individuals with bipolar disorder.
 Techniques such as mindfulness, deep breathing exercises, journaling, and progressive muscle relaxation can help alleviate stressors, reducing the likelihood of triggering mood episodes.

 Build a Strong Support Network